How to Separate Laundry in Care Homes: Colour Coding and Risk Categories Explained

 Step 3: Train Staff to Identify Risk Categories

-Every item should be sorted according to risk, not just appearance.
-Make sure your team understands:
+Items should be sorted according to risk category, not just appearance.

-Infectious laundry includes items contaminated with blood, bodily fluids, or from isolation areas
+- Infectious laundry includes items contaminated with blood or bodily fluids

-Heavily soiled but non-infectious laundry may still require hot wash cycles and should be washed separately
+- Heavily soiled items may still require higher-temperature wash cycles

-Personal items should be washed separately to preserve fabrics and reduce resident-to-resident cross-contamination
+- Personal clothing should usually be washed separately to reduce cross-contamination

-Once separated, it’s essential to wash laundry with the right chemical doses and water temperature.
-Many care homes now use auto-dosing systems, which help maintain consistent disinfection and reduce human error.
+Once separated correctly, laundry must be washed using the correct chemical dosing and temperatures.
+Many care homes now use auto-dosing systems to maintain consistent disinfection levels and reduce human error.

 Step 6: Use the Right Machines for Each Load Type